cardano-foundation/CIPs/CIP-script-ref-plutus-v1/README.md

    In this case, the cost would only go down, and it is again hard to imagine a scenario where this is at material risk of violating some protocols integrity in a way that is not already compromised.

+Given the parallel plans to include reference scripts in the cost of the transaction, outlined [here](https://github.com/IntersectMBO/cardano-ledger/issues/3952), further mitigates these concerns.

 ## Path to Active

 ### Acceptance Criteria